JamesB0415/Circumference-of-a-Circle-Tool/README.md

 ## Future Plans
 I want this project to be a "work" in progress for my git repository.
 I will be adding diffrent uploads at differnt times and differnt versions.
-The next update will be mostly for graphical deisigning as the main build rn only has HTML code in it.
+The next update will be mostly for graphical deisigning as the main build right now only has HTML code in it.

+* Graghical Lift
+* More math function
+  * Current Build onyly used the radius to find the circumference.
+I hope to add a feature for if users only have the diameter.